GabeScott/standard-works-vault/General Conference/1995 April - We Have Kept the Faith.md

 We are fortunate this day to be able to sustain a new prophet and his counselors, whom we love and support.
 In the coming days, in nearly all the nations of the earth, even in the most remote towns and villages, our members will also have the privilege of raising their hands joyfully to sustain them as we have done today.

 Someday our journey here on the earth will end, and we will return to the presence of our Heavenly Father.
-I pray that on that day we may have the same courage and give the same testimony given by the Apostle Paul to Timothy: “I have fought a good fight, I have finished my course, I have kept the faith” (2 Tim.
-4:7).
+I pray that on that day we may have the same courage and give the same testimony given by the Apostle Paul to Timothy: “I have fought a good fight, I have finished my course, I have kept the faith” ([[2 Timothy 4.7|2 Tim.
+4:7]]).

 May the Lord bless us to continue being valiant, humble, and faithful.
 In the name of Jesus Christ, amen.